rtshkmr/tp/docs/DeveloperGuide.md

 **4. GUI**

-In line with human-centric UX design, TBM's GUI was changed to be visually appealing, intuitive, informative, smooth, and have a flexible layout.
+In line with human-centric UX design, **_TBM_**'s GUI was changed to be visually appealing, intuitive, informative, smooth, and have a flexible layout.
 We made effort to ensure that the layout was consistent and eliminated weird behaviours resulting from limitations of JavaFX.
 One challenge was that the client cards in **AB3** had an undefined behaviour where they changed sizes when being clicked on, even though there is no expected response upon clicking.
 We fixed this by setting `ListViewCell` to `disabled`.

 **5. Automated GUI Testing**